 - While the base is freezing, make the filling by adding all ingredients into a bowl and mixing well until combined.

 - Remove the silicone tray from the freezer and place on the working surface.
-Use a tbsp and roll out a small circular shape of the filling in your hands, place and gently press into each chocolate cup.
+Use a teaspoon and roll out a small circular shape of the filling in your hands, place and gently press into each chocolate cup.

 - Place back in the freezer for 5 minutes to harden slightly, then remove and cover each chocolate cup with more melted chocolate, making sure you cannot see the filling (because who doesn’t love a thick layer of chocolate?)
 Repeat for the remaining Reese’s cups.